 - Second, the student does the task with guidance from the teacher.

 - Third, the student practices the task independently.

-This post outlines the most popular method of guided practice for teaching: the I do, We do, You do method.
+This article outlines the most popular teaching strategy of guided practice for teaching: the I do, We do, You do method.
 You might also hear it called the “Gradual Release of Responsibility Model”.

-Use this method to write lesson plans, help struggling students, and demonstrate your knowledge of good pedagogical practice during lesson reviews and observations.
+Use this method to write lesson plans, help struggling students, and demonstrate your knowledge of good pedagogical skills during lesson reviews and observations.

 Here are some ways scholars define guided practice.
 Use these sources to define it in your essay:

 - Sharratt (2013, p.
 145) defines guided practice as a “transition practice that … allows leaders to pull back and the learners to step forward” through smooth movement from teacher- to student- centered learning.